City-of-Helsinki/haitaton-backend/scripts/gis-material-update/README.md

 # Maintenance process

+In order to maintain current process, or support new materials, following steps need to be taken.

 ## Adding new data source

+Basic principle is the following:

 * add relevant configuration section to configuration YAML file
 * implement download support to data fetch script